springernature/frontend-playbook/practices/house-style.md

 ### Written communications

 Not all written communications need to follow house style - for e.g. we don't expect you to follow any rules in Slack, beyond what's expected of you as a professional.
-If you write for any of our open source repositories (including documentation), [Cruft.io](http://cruft.io/), or any of our [social media accounts](../writing/social-media.md), please familiarise yourself with the [Language guide](../writing/language.md).
+If you write for any of our open source repositories (including documentation), [Cruft.io](http://cruft.io/), or any of our [social media accounts](../writing/social-media.md), please familiarise yourself with the [Language guide](../writing/house-style.md).
+Always use [inclusive language](../writing/inclusive-language.md).

 ## Making changes to the house style